SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     If an implementation uses a libray, which can not convert simple JSON values, the implemetation can add angular brackets around a JSON value, decode it and take the first element of the result.
-When encoding the reverse action might be used as a workaround. see also :RFC:`7493`
+When encoding the reverse action might be used as a workaround.
+See also :RFC:`7493`

 Qualifiers